slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 after waking up.

 In everything I seek love, and in almost everything I find it.
-The pursuit of knowledge is, to me, romantic---as much as the pursuit of artistic expression and human affection---.
+The pursuit of knowledge is, to me, romantic—as much as the pursuit of artistic expression and human affection—.
 Though, on intellectual matters, I strive for clarity and precision, I do not confuse these qualities with the sterile and passionless attitude which characterizes academic writing.
-Bewilderment is the precursor of science---in any matter the essential question is *what are the facts*---but thought is not and cannot be merely *fact enumeration*.
+Bewilderment is the precursor of science—in any matter the essential question is *what are the facts*—but thought is not and cannot be merely *fact enumeration*.
 In the pursuit of knowledge there is a sense of mystery which can only be equated to the fathomless perplexities of human passions.
-If one writes as one thinks, all these---fact and mystery, precision and passion---intertwine.
+If one writes as one thinks, all these—fact and mystery, precision and passion—intertwine.

 If I confuse myself or write equivocally on some matter, I pay little attention to it.
 I treat my trains of thought as axiomatically dubious,